Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 (SOUNDBITE OF SONG, "AFTER YOU'VE GONE")

-SALVANT: (Singing) Now, listen, honey, while I say, now that you're telling me you're going away, don't say that we must part.
+MCLORIN SALVANT: (Singing) Now, listen, honey, while I say, now that you're telling me you're going away.
+Don't say that we must part.
 Don't break my aching heart.
-You know I loved you true for many years - loved you night and day.
+You know I loved you true for many years, loved you night and day.
 How could you leave me?
 Can't you see my tears?
-Now, listen, while I say, after you've gone and left me crying, after you've gone, there's no denying, you'll feel sad.
+Now, listen while I say.
+After you've gone and left me crying, after you've gone, there's no denying you'll feel sad.
 You'll feel blue.
 You'll miss the dearest pal that you've ever had.
 After the years...

-GROSS: That's Cecile McLorin Salvant - her first recording, made in her late teens when she was studying in France.
-And being in France probably made a lot of sense for you because you spoke French when you were growing up.
-And explain the reason for that.
+GROSS: That's Cecile McLorin Salvant - her first recording made in her late teens when she was studying in France.
+So you're a jazz singer, but you studied classical voice for many years - many years - I mean, you're only 26 so...

-SALVANT: My mother is French, and my father is Haitian.
-And it was my language.
-My parents wanted us - both my sister and I - to speak French, and that was the way to do it.
-We lived in Miami.
-And I went to a French elementary, middle and high school with a French program, but really the best way to make sure that we were bilingual was to get us to speak French and only French at home.
+GROSS: So what am I talking - how many years you could have studied it.
+But you started when you were really young, so were you listening to a lot of classical music when you were young?

+MCLORIN SALVANT: Actually, I wasn't listening to that much classical music, not much more than anything else.
+We - I was really lucky to have parents who loved all kinds of music.
+So we'd listen to a lot of different kinds of music - folk music from all over the world, from South America, African music, and classical music was just a part of that.
+So, no, I would say it wasn't, like, the main thing that I listen to.
+But I loved the drama of it.
+I loved the character - having to work on a character.
+And I loved how, you know, you're pushing your voice to the limits of what it can do, really.
+It's kind of like ballet for the voice.
+So...

 GROSS: So when you were making the transition from being a classical singer to being a jazz singer, what did you change about your voice?

-SALVANT: I - this is one of those where I just became obsessed with the song itself, and there was no other reasoning behind it.
-I saw the scene in question, and it became my life (laughter).
+MCLORIN SALVANT: I - this is one of those where I just became obsessed with the song itself, and there was no other reasoning behind it.
+I saw the scene in question, and it became my life.
 It was - I would watch it maybe six, eight times a day, maybe more.
 Anytime I had a moment, I would sit down, find it on YouTube and watch it.
-And it just became clear that I needed to sing it.
-Like, I needed to - there was some reason I needed to get to that - to the inside of that song.
+And it just became clear that I needed to sing it, like, I needed to - there was some reason I needed to get to the inside of that song.
 And, yeah, man, that scene is so amazing.
 I love it.
 I'm going to watch it in a few minutes, I think.

 GROSS: (Laughter) And this is the same movie that "Have Yourself A Merry Little Christmas" was written for.